spdx/spdx-3-model/model/Software/Classes/PackageGitoid.md

 ## Summary

-Preferred verification method to be used for a Package which represents an artifact that logically binds a number of single files together.
+Verification method to be used for a Package which represents an artifact that logically binds a number of single files together using a Git Object ID (Gitoid).

 ## Description